 Securities sold under agreements to repurchase (repurchase agreements) and securities purchased under agreements to resell (reverse repurchase agreements) are treated as collateralised financing transactions.
 The difference between the sale/purchase and repurchase/resale price is treated as interest and accrued over the life of the agreements using the effective yield method.

-Notes to the Financial Statements Year ended 31 October 2019 (Expressed in Jamaican dollars unless otherwise indicated)
+Notes to the Financial Statements Year ended 31 October 2020 (Expressed in Jamaican dollars unless otherwise indicated)

-(I) Leases
+(I) Earnings per stock unit